 Social innovation and inequality, organizational learning and interorganizational networks, entrepreneurship and social entrepreneurship, technology and work, organizational control

 Professor Beckman has published over 20 articles in peer-reviewed journals.
-She is known for her research on organizational learning, interorganizational networks, inequality, and entrepreneurship, particularly on how collaborative relationships and diverse experiences facilitate organizational change.
-Her research sites are varied and include F500 companies, Silicon Valley start-ups, mutual funds, law firms, the U.S. Navy, German football teams, and American baseball teams.
-She is currently working on a book project and conducting new research on urban charter schools.
+She is known for her research on organizational learning, interorganizational networks, inequality, innovation and entrepreneurship, particularly on how collaborative relationships and diverse experiences facilitate organizational change.
+Her research sites are varied and include urban charter schools, F500 companies, Silicon Valley start-ups, law firms, the U.S. Navy, and German football teams.
+She has a forthcoming book, Dreams of the Overworked: Living, Working and Parenting in the Digital Age, which is an ethnographic account of working parents efforts to be Ideal Workers, Perfect Parents and Ultimate Bodies.
+The book highlights how technology intensifies these myths of perfection, celebrates the people who actually do the work of scaffolding the dreams of those around them, and reveals the hidden sources of gender inequality in everyday life.
 She is a native Californian and received her undergraduate and graduate degrees from Stanford University.

 Beckman, Christine M. and Melissa Mazmanian, Dreams of the Overworked: Living, Working, and Parenting in the Digital Age; Stanford University Press; Forthcoming.

 Mazmanian, M. A., & Beckman, C. M., Making your numbers: Engendering Organizational Control through a Ritual of Quantification; Organization Science; 2019.